There was an error with your log in

 Meals: Breakfast

-• Meet at 6 pm at the hotel in Avignon, a papal city and World Heritage Site.
-The city is surrounded by its 14th century ramparts, behind which a unique world waits to be discovered.
-After a welcome meeting paired with local wine, meander through the labyrinth of cobbled streets in the old center, just enough to work up an appetite for a great meal ahead!
-Have dinner with your guide and your group and spend the night in Avignon.
+We meet at 6 pm at our hotel in the heart of Avignon—a papal city and UNESCO World Heritage Site enclosed by its 14th-century ramparts.
+After a welcome meeting with a glass of local wine, we meander through the labyrinth of cobbled streets in the old center, working up an appetite before sitting down for a great dinner in town.

 Meals: Dinner